MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 <!-- ====================================================================== -->
-## Install Visual Studio workloads if prompted
+## Install Visual Studio workloads

+Install Visual Studio workloads if prompted.
+When you open a `.sln` file from the cloned or downloaded `WebView2Samples` repo in Microsoft Visual Studio 2019 or 2022, you might see a "cannot open" dialog box.

 <!-- For example, the Win32 tutorial tells how to install a particular workload if prompted to, upon opening a particular sample.
 For example, see [Install the "Desktop development with C++" workload](../get-started/win32.md#install-workloads) in _Get started with WebView2 in Win32 apps_. -->

-When you open a `.sln` file from the cloned or downloaded `WebView2Samples` repo in Microsoft Visual Studio 2019 or 2022, you might see a "cannot open" dialog box.

 1. Click the **OK** button.
 Then you might see a workload installer such as: